RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-15-Why-I-hate-Windows.md

 * TOC
 {:toc}

+# WARNING

+**I AM NOT SAYING WINDOWS IS BAD**.

+It is.
+You know it is.
+I know it is.
+We don't need to cover that.

+I'm explaining _why I dislike using Windows_.

+Many of these reasons may not apply to you, and that's okay.
+It is my computer and these are the things that bother me about using Windows, and _some_ reasons why this Cakewalk review will be cut short.
+(There's some more serious Cakewalk-related reasons though).

+If you have suggestions to improve my Windows experience and that would be wonderful, but there's a very high likelihood that I have already tried.
+Don't let that stop you from making suggestions.

 # Typing

+I'm a bit weird when it comes to typing.
+I type with a keyboard layout called [Colemak](https://colemak.com/).
+If you care why, [read here](http://mkweb.bcgsc.ca/carpalx/).
+It's one of the most efficient layouts with the fewest keys moved.

+I also love doing language study.
+I'm particularly keen on studying vietnamese and korean.
+So this means using [Telex](https://en.wikipedia.org/wiki/Telex_(input_method)) and a hangul layout with a [korean IME](https://support.microsoft.com/en-us/help/130053/howto-how-to-use-hangeul-korean-windows-input-method-editor-ime).
+I also switche to japanese study occasionally, which means using a [japanese IME](https://en.wikipedia.org/wiki/Japanese_input_methods).

+I also type with [dvorak programmer](https://www.kaufmann.no/roland/dvorak/), and of course with QWERTY occasionally.

+To complicate this all even more, I learned a re-arranged hangul layout that matches the transformation of QWERTY->colemak in terms of key placement.
+Telex is a special case that _shouldn't_ care where your keys are (Windows cares though...)

+I also have caps lock remapped to control, pause to escape, HL (h and l typed together) to escape and I have application specific hotkeys all over the place.

+Setting this up in Windows is **impossible**.
+Not _difficult_, but **impossible**.

+I've managed to get Colemak working fine, that's easy.
+Switching to another layout on the fly is difficult (it's a simple keypress in macOS).
+Using multiple IMEs it's incredibly difficult.
+Using a hangul layout + IME with a colemak layout transformation requires writing my own keyboard layout (including all sublayers!).

+So when I'm in Windows I can type english in Colemak and just live with that... _almost_.

+Some applications don't seem to respect the layout I've setup in the Region and Language settings.
+I've found a few applications where I can type in textboxes fine, but keyboard shortcuts work like QWERTY.
+I even found an application that made control back into caps lock!

+## Shortcuts

+It's [no secret that I love emacs]({% post_url link2018-10-06-Editor-Musings %}).
+Even though prefer using vim bindings, I utilize a number of emacs shortcuts when I type.

+* Control (shift to select) - f - move caret right
+* Control (shift to select) - b - move caret left
+* Control (shift to select) - n - move caret one line down
+* Control (shift to select) - p - move caret one line up
+* Control (shift to select) - a - move caret beginning of line
+* Control (shift to select) - e - move caret end of line
+* Control- h - delete character left
+* Control- d - delete character right
+* Control- k - delete from caret to end of line
+* Control- v - scroll down
+* Control- l - recenter caret to center of page
+* Control- t - transpose characters
+* Control- o - insert line
+* Control- k - cut
+* Control- y - paste (yank)

+I use these commands like it's second nature.
+Even when doing normal typing I constantly use these commands to do light editing to text.
+It's much easier than reaching for the arrow keys, page up/dn keys, backspace and there's no analog to transpose.

+These are _native_ to macOS.
+Nothing needs to be installed.

+[There is a potential solution to this in Windows](http://www.cam.hi-ho.ne.jp/oishi/indexen.html) but it has some problems.
+Keys like C-a and C-v are already taken by the OS as select all and paste respectively.
+(This is also an issue when using a non-cmd.exe/powershell terminal where c-c and c-z are already taken, so you can't copy/paste text without using other shortcuts).

+XKeymacs has a number of issues besides that, but the inability to type `c-a c-k` to delete a line drives me bonkers.
+It's built into my brain more firmly than where the 'h' key is.

 # Setup

-Windows comes with very few things, which can be nice, but it is also problematic when you want to get a system up and running.
+Windows comes with very few things, which can be nice, but it is also problematic when you want to get a system up and running for productivity.

 You will need to get drivers installed for nearly every single part of your system, and you will probably spend time figuring out which version of the drivers are correct to have a stable system.
 Don't forget your peripherals as well!

-Then you probably want some sort of application to deal with images, some sort of application for browsing the Internet, an application for listening to music, some sort of antivirus/firewall (or you will need to set up Windows variations of these), etc...
+Then you probably want some sort of application to deal with images, some sort of application for browsing the Internet, an application for listening to music, some sort of antivirus/firewall (or you will need to set up Windows variations of these), something for mail etc...
 Once you have all that going then you're almost set.

 And of course once you get all that set up you realize that none of these applications are designed to work with each other in any way whatsoever, and nor do they respect the file system in a consistent way so if you begin to work on a workflow that utilizes the software you need to come up with your own system to follow and integrate that with a variety of other applications ideas of how you're supposed to use your computer.